How to Write a Follow-Up Email After You’ve Submitted Your Resume

 Review an example of an email message to use when you have not heard back after sending a resume and cover letter to an employer.

 Subject Line: Programmer Position - Jane Doe Application

-I am very interested in working at XYZ Company and I believe my skills, especially my extensive C++ experience at ABC Company, would be an ideal match for this position.
+I am very interested in working at XYZ Company and I believe that my skills, especially my extensive C++ experience at ABC Company, would be an excellent match for this position.

 Thank you for your consideration.

-What to Do When You Don't Hear Back
+What to Do if You Don't Hear Back